 Opportunities for International Students

-Harvard Chan international students may be eligible to apply for specific scholarships/fellowships.
-In the detail of the award it will note if you need to complete a separate application, otherwise you will be automatically nominated based on your citizenship.
+Harvard Chan international students from specific countries may be eligible to apply.
+The CGS website will note if you need to complete a separate application.
+Otherwise, if no separate application is required by CGS, schools will nominate based on citizenship.

 CGS administers traveling fellowships each year to Harvard students for an academic year of travel, study, and/or research abroad.
 Competition for these scholarships is University-wide and scholarship amounts may range.